Cosmin Bărcăuan: Club career

-He was transferred by Shakhtar Donetsk which paid $1 million to Dinamo, being teammates with fellow Romanians Flavius Stoican, Daniel Florea, Ciprian Marica and Răzvan Raț, and coached by Mircea Lucescu.
+Bărcăuan was transferred by Shakhtar Donetsk which paid $1 million to Dinamo; there, he became teammates with fellow Romanians Flavius Stoican, Daniel Florea, Ciprian Marica and Răzvan Raț, and he was coached by Mircea Lucescu.
 Bărcăuan made his Vyshcha Liha on 15 July 2004 in a Klasychne derby which was won with 2–0 against Dynamo Kyiv, scoring his first goal in the competition on 29 October in a 2–1 away victory over Kryvbas Kryvyi Rih.
 That would be his only goal scored in the 19 league appearances he made, as the team won the title.
 In the same season he played five games in the 2004–05 Champions League group stage, including a 2–0 victory against Barcelona.

-He played only two games in the first half of the following season as Shakhtar won another title.
-In 2005, Bărcăuan was loaned to Krylya Sovetov where he was teammates with compatriot Florin Șoavă but made only two Russian Premier League appearances, the first one taking place on 10 September when coach Gadzhi Gadzhiyev used him the full 90 minutes in a 1–0 home loss to Torpedo Moscow.
-In 2006 he was loaned back to Dinamo București for half a year.
-His next loan spell was at Super League Greece side PAOK Thessaloniki, for the 2006–07 season, making his debut in the competition on 19 August 2006 as coach Ilie Dumitrescu used him the entire match in a 0–0 draw against AEK Athens.
+He played only two games in the first half of the following season, as Shakhtar won another title.
+In 2005, Bărcăuan was loaned to Krylya Sovetov where he was teammates with compatriot Florin Șoavă.
+He made only two Russian Premier League appearances, with the first one taking place on 10 September when coach Gadzhi Gadzhiyev used him the full 90 minutes in a 1–0 home loss to Torpedo Moscow.
+In 2006, he was loaned back to Dinamo București for half a year.
+His next loan spell was at Super League Greece side PAOK, for the 2006–07 season, making his debut in the competition on 19 August 2006 as coach Ilie Dumitrescu used him the entire match in a 0–0 draw against AEK Athens.

-After one season in which he played regularly for PAOK, he remained in the league, signing with OFI Crete.
+After one season in which he played regularly for PAOK, he remained in the league, signing with OFI.
 There, on his debut under coach Reiner Maurer which took place on 2 September 2007 he scored one goal in the 3–2 victory against Apollon Kalamarias.
-OFI was relegated in his second season at the club.
+OFI were relegated in his second season at the club.
 Afterwards, he played three games for them in the 2009–10 Beta Ethniki, before leaving the club and returning to Romania at Ceahlăul Piatra Neamț.
-Bărcăuan made his last appearance in the Romanian first league on 12 March 2010 in Ceahlăul's 4–2 home loss to CFR Cluj, having a total of 168 matches with 33 goals in the competition.
+Bărcăuan made his last appearance in the Romanian first league on 12 March 2010 in Ceahlăul's 4–2 home loss to CFR Cluj, totaling 168 matches with 33 goals in the competition.

 International career

-Bărcăuan made eight appearances and scored two goals for Romania, making his debut on 15 November 2000 when coach László Bölöni sent him to replace Adrian Mutu in the 52nd minute of a friendly against FR Yugoslavia in which he scored the decisive goal of the 2–1 victory.
+Bărcăuan made eight appearances and scored two goals for Romania, making his debut on 15 November 2000 when coach László Bölöni sent him to replace Adrian Mutu in the 52nd minute of a 2–1 friendly victory against FR Yugoslavia in which he scored the decisive goal.
 He scored his second goal for the national team in a friendly that ended in a 3–2 away victory against Algeria.
 Bărcăuan's last four games for Romania were in the 2006 World Cup qualifiers.